The Friendship Group.

 The purpose is to provide a gathering place for senior citizens and retired and it meets on the first Wednesday of each month commencing at 2.30pm in our Scrabo Room with refreshments.
 At 3.00pm we move into the Epworth Room for a hymn and prayer before a speaker tresents a topic.
 Often this is a subject that particularly concerns the members, like “security in the home”, “the fire service”, :age exercises”, or “home aids”.
 Also the work of local charities like the Mission to Seafarers and the work of Belfast Central Mission are encouraged through financial gifts where appropriate and also practical items like knitted gifts.

-Our present committee includes Shirley Bristow who is assisted by Emily McGivern as Secretary.
-Mr Bertie Tew is Treasurer and the Chairperson is Mr Derek Cunningham.
-Margaret Cummingham is the Catering Secretary and Marta Kennedy is responsible for transport.
-New members are always welcome.
+Our present committee includes Emily McGivern as Secretary.
+Muriel Brown is Treasurer and the Chairperson is Mr Derek Cunningham.
+Margaret Cunningham is the Catering Secretary and Marta Kennedy is responsible for transport.